Josh Andrews (footballer): Early and personal life

 Andrews was born in Solihull, where he attended Greswolde Primary School and Langley School, and played football for Wychall Wanderers.
 He was a childhood fan of Birmingham City.

 Career

+Birmingham City

-He joined Birmingham City's academy in 2009, and took up a scholarship with the club in July 2018.
+Andrews joined Birmingham City's academy in 2009, and took up a scholarship with the club in July 2018.
 According to his club profile at under-23 level, he "cites his finishing, hold-up play and runs in behind as his main attributes and is looking to make improvements in his heading."